easegress-io/easegress/doc/benchmark.md

 ```

 3. HTTPPipeline for baseline
-* In order to comparing with NGINX's index.html API.
-Pipeline uses ResponseAdaptor to reply a NGINX'index.html like response.(Yeah, replace `nginx` with `easegress` already)
+* In order to compare with NGINX's index.html API.
+The Pipeline uses ResponseAdaptor to reply an NGINX' index.html like response.(Yeah, replace `nginx` with `easegress` already)

 ``` yaml
 name: pipeline-demo